 Academic Calendar: past and present

 Doctor of Osteopathic Medicine

-- Beginning with the class graduating in 1986, clinical training is recorded in weeks.
+- Beginning with the class graduating in 1986, clinical training transitioned from recording clock hours to recording in weeks.

 - Beginning with the graduating class of 1997, clinical training will again be recorded in clock hours.

 - Effective July 15, 2013, beginning with the class of 2017, course and clinical credits are recorded in semester hours.

 - Effective July 15, 2013, course credits transitioned from being recorded as quarter hours to semester hours

 - Effective July 1, 2014, course credits are recorded in semester hours for the following programs; Doctor of Athletic Training, Master of Science in Athletic Training, and the Graduate Certificate in Clinical Decision-Making in Athletic Training.